GeoMigrata/dotMigrata/README.md

 - See [API.md](API.md) for detailed snapshot schema and examples
 - See [examples/example-snapshot-v4.xml](examples/example-snapshot-v4.xml) for a complete working snapshot

+**Version Validation:**

+- Snapshots include a `Version` field that is validated on load.
+- If the version is unsupported or missing, deserialization will throw with a clear message and suggested upgrade path.
+- Known prior versions may load with warnings when structurally compatible.
+- Recommended: Re-export snapshots with the current runtime to adopt the latest format.

 ## Simulation Metrics

 The framework includes metrics collection for academic analysis: